Associate Vice Provost for Research

 The Associate Vice Provost for Research works closely with Vice Provost Carin on issues related to sponsored research compliance and research support services.
 This includes the development and implementation of efficient and effective policies and systems to streamline research administration and promote discovery by removing institutional barriers.

-Chris earned a B.A. in biology from Warren Wilson College and completed his doctoral studies in cell and developmental Biology at the University of North Carolina at Chapel Hill.
-He conducted his postdoctoral training in the Department of Pharmacology and Cancer Biology at Duke as an NRSA Fellow, investigating the molecular mechanisms of programmed cell death.
-He has published manuscripts in a number of cancer-related fields and continues his involvement in the laboratory today as a Research Scientist.
+Chris earned an undergraduate degree in biology from Warren Wilson College and completed his doctoral studies in cell and developmental Biology at the University of North Carolina at Chapel Hill.
+He conducted his postdoctoral training in the Department of Pharmacology and Cancer Biology at Duke investigating the molecular mechanisms of programmed cell death and has published manuscripts in a number of cancer-related fields.
+Most recently, Chris earned an MBA from Duke's Fuqua School of Business.